neopsis/niagara-gradle-plugins/README.md

     id("com.neopsis.niagara-settings-plugin")
 }

+/*
+ * Change the project name here
+ */
 rootProject.name = "MyProject"
 ```

 ### Example of `build.gradle.kts`

+The standard build configuration of Niagara does not distinguish between task build and deploy and the generated
+modules are always copied to %NIAGARA_HOME%/modules.
+At the same time, Niagara lacks module dependency management,
+i.e. information about the dependent modules and their versions.
+The Neopsis plugin allows to manage modules
+in a local repository, independent of the Niagara framework version.
+The plugin also allows to create ZIP `bundles`
+containing all hanging modules with the correct version.

-The `bundle` section has two functions:
+The `bundle` section is responsible for configuring the bundles.
+It has two functions:

 * defines the version of the module.
-If you use the Neopsis plugin, you do not need to define the Tridium plugin
+If you use the Neopsis plugin, you do not need to define the Niagara plugin
   properties `vendorVersion` and `vendorDescription`.
-These properties are defined internally by Neopsis plugin, based on the
+These properties are defined internally by Neopsis plugin,
-  entries in the bundle section.
+  based on the entries in the bundle section.
 * defines the contents of the ZIP file that is created with the task `bundleModule`.
 The bundle will be stored in
   the repository defined by the property `niagaraRepositoryHome` (see `gradle.properies` above).

 Default module version numbering is as follows:

    `[niagara-major-version].[niagara-minor-version].[module-version].[module-patch-version]`,

 for example `4.10.2.1`.
 In the `bundle`section we define only the module version and the patch version.
 The Neopsis plugin adds the Niagara major and minor versions depending on the version of Niagara
 the module is compiled against.
 If we don't want the Neopsis plugin to prefix the module version with